timothy-huang/my_blog/_posts/2022-08-8-How much could a SWE donate throughout their 20-year career?.md

 At the end of their career, the SWE would end up donating \\$372k, or about 6.5% of their $5.7m in career gross earnings.

-This also doesn't factor in that many top companies offer donation match programs (\\$5k-\\$10k per year), which would add on another \\$100-200k if one happens to work at those companies.
+This also doesn't factor in that many top companies offer donation match programs (\\$5k-\\$10k per year), which would add on another \\$100-200k if you happen to work at one of those companies.

 A SWE donating based on numbers given by The Life You can Save Pledge would contribute \\$300-500k+ over the course of their career.
 If they donate to the most effective charities, they could save 60-100 lives.

 Of course, we all have our obligations and commitments to ourselves, our families, our communites, etc.

-So if you're in the fortunate position of being a very high income earner, I'm not saying to take this idea to the extreme and donate all your money away.
+I'm not saying to take this idea to the extreme and donate all your money away.

-But if you're in the very fortunate position where you look at your finances and feel that you have enough to be comfortable, happy, and healthy, I encourage you to explore EA and consider whether or not earning-to-give is a strategy you would be interested in as well.
+But if you're in the very fortunate position where you look at your finances and feel that you have more than enough to be comfortable, happy, and healthy, I encourage you to explore EA and consider whether or not earning-to-give is a strategy you would be interested in as well.

 Here are some relevant links again, for convenience:
 - [Intro to Effective Altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism)